SelecTree: Tree Detail

 Longevity Greater than 150 years.

-Leaves Elliptic and Lobed, Glossy Medium Green, Gold or Orange, Partly Deciduous.
+Leaves Elliptic and Lobed, Green, Golden or Yellow or Orange, Partly Deciduous.

 Brown Acorn, Medium (0.50 - 1.50 inches), fruiting in Fall or Winter.

 Bark Black or Dark Gray, Blocky or Furrowed.